 You can still have service done this fall—and we can get your furnace prepared for heating season too.

 There’s also some work you can do alone between professional tune-ups.
 You only need about an hour to wash your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

 How to Clean Your Outside AC Unit

-Select a temperate day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can test your system once you’ve cleaned it.
+Select a temperate day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
+That way, you can test your equipment once you’ve cleaned it.

 - Wet-dry vacuum and hose with a soft brush attachment